ibm-cloud-docs/cloud-object-storage/basics/metrics-monitoring.md

 Use the {{site.data.keyword.mon_full}} service to monitor your {{site.data.keyword.cos_full}} (COS) data in the {{site.data.keyword.cloud_notm}}.
 The results of the activity can be measured for compliance and other analysis through the web dashboard UI.
 {: shortdesc}

-This is pre-release documentation reflecting validation in progress.
-Please evaluate accordingly.
-{: important}

 ## Features
 {: #mm-cos-features}